ember-learn/guides-source/guides/v2.18.0/ember-inspector/info.md

 Ember.libraries.register(libraryName, libraryVersion);
 ```

-#### Ember Cli
+#### Ember CLI

-If you're using the [ember-cli-app-version] addon, your application's name and version will be added to the list automatically.
+If you're using the [ember-cli-app-version][] addon, your application's name and version will be added to the list automatically.

 [ember-cli-app-version]: https://github.com/embersherpa/ember-cli-app-version